 Lontong Jawa at Al Fiyah, Medan Selera Kampung Baru

 Judging by its name, this dish is not a Malaysian dish.
 I am not a Javanese so I can't really verify if this dish is Indonesian or if it has been Malaynised.
-Either way, this place has been a favorite among the Malays here.
+Either way, this place has been a favourite among the Malays here.
 It is the only stall in the food court of Kampung Baru to have a long queue every single morning.

 The dish is served with lontong (compressed rice cake), egg, fried tempeh, and some veggies.
 What makes the lontong jawa so stand out is the tasty beef curry/rendang!
 Try that out 🙂